The Power of ChatGPT Code Interpreter (ADA): Create Data Visualizations Without Writing a Single Line of Code

 Example:

 You want to visualize product revenue over time.
-Traditionally you’d write SQL or Python.
+Traditionally, you would write SQL or Python.

 “Create a bar chart showing revenue by product for 2024 Q1 using the file I uploaded.”

-This works not only for bar charts, but also:
+This applies not only to bar charts, but also to:

 - line charts